DanielSWolf/wiki-pronunciation-dict/README.ejs.md

 In this section, I'll describe how you can run the extraction process yourself rather than using the existing dictionary files.

 WikiPronunciationDict is a Node.js package.
-Make sure you have a recent version of Node.js installed (I'm using version 15.7.0), then follow these steps:
+Make sure you have a recent version of Node.js installed (I'm using version <%- nodeVersion %>), then follow these steps:

 1. Clone the Git repository.
 1. From the *wiki-pronunciation-dict* directory, run `npm install` or -- if you're using Yarn -- `yarn` to install all library dependencies.